 • Plant pathogens and pests (i.e. viruses, bacteria, nematodes, etc.).

 • Wild animals, including cells, tissues and body fluids.

 IMPORTANT: If you are a researcher who works with any of the biohazards listed above, regardless of their Risk Group (RG), you will require biosafety clearance in the form of a Biosafety Certificate approved by the Institutional Biosafety Committee (IBC).

 The Biological Safety Officer (BSO) administers MUN’s Biosafety Program (BSP) on behalf of the IBC.
 Research granting agencies require that all research or operations involving biohazardous materials is monitored by an IBC.

 At MUN, the IBC reviews all requests to use biohazards and issues internal biosafety certificates to successful applicants.
 Persons wishing to work with biohazardous agents must submit an application to the IBC and receive a biosafety certificate number prior to the commencement of work.

 Other services performed include:

-For information or to apply for approval contact the Univeristy Biological Safety Officer (BSO) at 864-8250 or e-mail email@example.com.
+For more information on Memorial Univeristy's biosafety program, contact the Biological Safety Officer (BSO) at 864-8250 or e-mail bso (at) mun.ca.